-The Nearest Neighbour algorithm is one of the most intuitive heuristic algorithms for the Traveling Salesman Problem.
-The salesman starts at an arbitrary chosen node and then successively travels to the nearest node he has not yet visited.
+One of the most intuitive heuristic algorithm for the TSP is the Nearest Neighbour algorithm (NN).
+The salesman starts at an arbitrary selected node and then sequentially move to the nearest node he has not yet visited.
 When all nodes have been visited, salesman returns to the node he started from.
-The pseudocode of this algorithm for a set of nodes i.e. cities $C = \{c_1, c_2, ..., c_n\}$ is shown in Algorithm 2.
-The Nearest Neighbour algorithm has a computational complexity of $O(n^2)$ which can be reduced to $O(n \log n)$ for geometric instances [10].
-The best performance ratio known for the instances of TSP satisfying the triangle inequality is given by $\frac{NN(i)}{OPT(i)} \leq 0.5 (\lfloor \log_2 n \rfloor + 1)$, see [74], and therefore growing in n.
-Nevertheless, in the case where the triangle inequality is not satisfied one can expect the performance ratio to be even worse.
-In the literature exists various variants of the Nearest Neighbour approach with objective to improve its performance.
-One such variant is the Double Ended Nearest Neighbour [123], where the tour is built from both ends of the current sequence.
-Another variant is so-called Randomised Nearest Neighbour, where the city to be visited next is chosen randomly from a set of nearest neighbours [63].
+The pseudocode of this algorithm for a set of nodes, i.e., cities $C = \{c_1, c_2, ..., c_n\}$ is shown in Algorithm 2.
+The NN algorithm has a computational complexity of $O(n^2)$ which can be reduced to $O(n \log n)$ for geometric instances [10].
+The best performance ratio noted for the instances of TSP, which satisfy the triangle inequality is given by $\frac{NN(i)}{OPT(i)} \leq 0.5 (\lfloor \log_2 n \rfloor + 1)$, see [74], and therefore growing in n.
+Nevertheless, in another case where the triangle inequality is not satisfied one can anticipate even worse the performance ratio.
+In the literature exists various variants of the NN approach with objective to improve its performance.
+One such variant is the Double Ended Nearest Neighbour (DENN) [123], where the tour is built from both ends of the current sequence.
+Another variant is so-called Random Nearest Neighbour (RNN), where the node, which will be visited next is selected randomly from a set of nearest neighbours [63].